 - 1 ½ cup granulated sugar

-- 2 teaspoon lime extract or lime juice
+- 2 teaspoon lime extract Or 2 tablespoon key lime juice

 - 1 teaspoon vanilla